pahud/cdk-remote-stack/README.md

       stringValue: 'bar3',
     });

-    // allow US account to assume this readonly role to get parameters const cdkReadOnlyRole = new iam.Role(stackJP, 'readOnlyRole', {
+    // allow US account to assume this read only role to get parameters const cdkReadOnlyRole = new iam.Role(stackJP, 'readOnlyRole', {
       assumedBy: new iam.AccountPrincipal(envUS.account),
       roleName: PhysicalName.GENERATE_IF_NEEDED,